The 2018 midterm elections meant the end of the GOP’s decade-long efforts to repeal the Affordable Care Act.

+The ACA began with higher hopes.
 For decades, U.S. legislators struggled with how to ensure all Americans had health insurance.
-Every other developed country – and many less developed – had some kind of universal or near-universal coverage.
-On March 23, 2010, President Barack Obama signed the Patient Protection and Affordable Care Act, commonly shortened to Affordable Care Act (ACA) or “Obamacare.”
+Every other developed country – and many less developed ones – had some kind of universal or near-universal coverage.
+On March 23, 2010, President Barack Obama signed the Patient Protection and Affordable Care Act, commonly shortened to Affordable Care Act (ACA) or “Obamacare” – a term that was derogatory at the start but eventually even Obama embraced it.

 Throughout all the conflict, one thing has been clear.
-Whatever the law’s flaws, it has led to steady gains in coverage, even in the states that shunned Medicaid expansion.
-The latest CDC survey found that the uninsurance rate has dropped steadily to about 8.8 percent– the lowest rate since the CDC started tracking coverage in 1972.
-More than 20 million had gained coverage by early 2016.
-Critics point out that roughly 30 million people are still uncovered (including undocumented immigrants who are ineligible for coverage).
+Whatever the law’s flaws and setbacks, it has led to historic gains in coverage, even in the states that shunned Medicaid expansion.
+CDC data (released in late 2017 and covering 2016 – before Trump) found that the uninsurance rate had dropped to about 9 percent; for nonelderly adults (aged 18-64) the rate had dropped from 22.3 percent in 2010 to 12.4 percent in 2016.
+Partial, early results for 2018 show coverage remains robust (probably partly because of a strong job market, where many get covered) – uninsurance is 8.8 percent.
+More than 20 million people had gained coverage.
+There is still wide variation among states.
+For instance, in Massachusetts just 3.2 percent were uninsured, compared with just less than 21 percent in Texas in 2016.
+(Critics point out that roughly 30 million people are still uncovered (including undocumented immigrants who are ineligible for coverage).
 But without the ACA, the government had projected there would have been 57 million.

 Medicaid isn’t the only way that conservative states have resisted.
 About 2/3 of the states decided they would not or could not run all or parts of the health insurance exchanges by themselves, at least not in the first few years.
 That shifted the responsibility to the federal government – and the disastrous rollout of the HealthCare.gov online portal on Oct.
 1, 2013.
 Even after HealthCare.gov was repaired and working smoothly, most states (including some Democratic-governed states) stuck with, or shifted to, the federal exchange rather than running their own.